garybgenett/gary-os/README.md

 keeping things clean and orderly.

 Once the 'init' phase reaches the point of building the package list, this phase can be used to resume after failed builds.
-It can be handy to do 'make DOFAST=true doit' to skip some of the ancillary time-consuming steps until a successful build is achieved, and then do a final 'make doit' to ensure they are run.
+It can be handy to do `make DOFAST=true doit` to skip some of the ancillary time-consuming steps until a successful build is achieved, and then do a final `make doit` to ensure they are run.
 This is a real time saver.

 Successful completion of this phase is the #1 measure of a healthy build.
 It